 Please provide a 450 to 500-word description of the book project, including its purpose, audience, scope, contribution to scholarship, and relationship to the existing literature on the topic

+Sitting at the intersection between refugee history, African history, and global history, this book redresses the excessive focus in still prevalent narratives of decolonization on European dynamics relating to WWII and the Cold War.
+Instead, it emphasizes the importance of Global South refugees in the making of the present-day international refugee regime.
+Offering a corrective historical perspective on refugee management in the Global South, it spotlights the neglected role of African agency in all its potentialities and limitations in cross-national refugee protection and management.
+The book contextualizes the emergence of the African refugee regime within the complexities of decolonization, post-colonial development, and state-making.
+Its unique characterization of how forced migration, state formation, development, and humanitarianism are interlinked will provide both academic readers and interested observers with new insights on migration.
+These will include historians, scholars of refugee and migration studies, anthropologists, sociologists, political scientists, policymakers, and scholars of cultural studies.
+It will be a lively and innovative set text for a wide range of undergraduate and postgraduate reading lists on forced migration, humanitarianism, human rights, development, decolonization, African history, and Africa’s role in international relations.

-The early 1960s were heady days for Africa, as sub-Saharan nations gained independence from colonial rule and the future of the continent appeared to be wide open.
-The Organization of African Unity (OAU) was founded in 1963 and from its inception refugees were on its agenda.
-This book will trace the political and intellectual history behind the creation of the concept “refugee” on the African continent itself.
-While previous studies of the international refugee regime have emphasized European political and legal structures, my work will uncover the role of African politicians, intellectuals, and refugees in the creation of an African refugee regime during the era of decolonization.
-Echoing James Scott’s now-classic “seeing like a state” approach, it asks: Who was a refugee and how did the OAU see them?
-That is, how did the various bodies within the OAU render refugees legible, accountable - in short, governable?
-What kind of programs and conferences did the OAU facilitate and for what purpose?
-In answering these questions, my study draws on twelve different archives on three continents, including but not limited to the OAU archives in Addis Ababa, the UNHCR and ILO archives in Geneva, and UN archives in New York, and archives of international nongovernmental institutions, to focus on three areas of refugee management: first, it examines the creation and adoption of the OAU’s own Refugee Convention, the backbone of Africa’s refugee regime.
-Second, it explores the envisioned roles of “elite refugees” pursuing or possessing higher education, for the development of the African continent.
-Lastly, it studies settlement programs put in place for those refugees known as “rural refugees,” who comprised the vast majority of the refugees on the African continent, to facilitate their integration into their host country by contributing their labor power to its development.
-In investigating these different aspects of refugee management in the 1960s, the study reveals the importance of ideas and approaches to refugee management pioneered on the African continent.
+Its focus on the early 1960s in Africa, as sub-Saharan nations gained independence from colonial rule and the future of the continent seemed wide open, enhances the analytical productivity of the book’s insights.
+The Organization of African Unity (OAU) had refugees high on its agenda right from its 1963 inception.
+The book traces the political and intellectual history of the concept of “refugee” on the African continent.
+It uncovers the role of African politicians, intellectuals, and refugees in the creation of an African refugee regime during the decolonization era in a way that directly challenges previous studies’ overreliance on European political and legal structures to characterize the international refugee regime.

+Drawing on James Scott’s “seeing like a state” approach, it asks: Who were the refugees and how did the OAU see them?
+How did OAU bodies render refugees visible, accountable, and governable?
+What kind of programs and conferences did the OAU facilitate and why?
+The book addresses these questions by drawing on 12 archives on three continents, including the OAU archives in Addis Ababa, the UNHCR and ILO archives in Geneva, the UN archives in New York, and international NGO archives.
+Its focus is on three areas of refugee management: The creation and adoption of the OAU’s seminal Refugee Convention; the roles envisaged for “elite refugees” in higher education in African development; and settlement programs for “rural refugees,” the vast majority of those in Africa, to facilitate their integration into and developmental contribution to their host country’s labor forces.
+These investigations of key aspects of 1960s refugee management reveal the importance of the ideas and approaches to refugee management issues that originated in Africa.
-Sitting at the intersection between refugee history, African history, and global history this book shifts our focus away from the conventional narrative that traces the European context of the Second World War to the area of decolonization, emphasizing the importance of global South refugees in the making of the present-day international refugee regime.
-Offering a historical perspective on refugee management within the Global South, where most of the world’s refugees were and continue to be hosted, reveals the limits and opportunities of African agency, and the challenges regarding the transfer and adaptation of refugee protection knowledge across national and continental boundaries.
-The story of the emergence of the African refugee regime is set amidst the complexities of decolonization, development, and state-making in which the post-colonial world was forged.
-In thinking about how forced migrations, state formations, development, and humanitarianism are interlinked, this project is of interest to historians, refugee studies and migration scholars, anthropologists, sociologists, political scientists, and policy makers as well as artists, and literature scholars interested in (forced) migration.
-This book can be used in the context of both undergraduate and graduate courses focusing on forced migration, the history of humanitarianism, human rights, development and decolonization, African and global history.

-Words: 526 (a little too long)
+Words: 461

 Please upload a 200-word statement on why Indiana University Press is an appropriate publisher for your manuscript.